tonethar/IGME-430-Spring-2021/core-skills/3-command-line-git.md

   - Use `git push` to push the changes to the remote repository
   - Use `git status` to be sure that your chnages and push was successful
 - Take a screen shot of your entire session (the commands you typed above) and post it to myCourses
+- Type the answers to these questions in the comments field of the dropbox: